spiffy-TOS/The-Rings-of-Chaos/Heralds of Korangar.md

 * **Wacky Spin**: Spins rapidly, creating wind gusts that knock characters into new positions.
 * **Wacky Fakeout** (Finishing Move): Appears to deflate in defeat, only to suddenly reinflate to 5x size and slam the characters with a massive power hit.
 * **Pneumatic Revival**: Reinflates mid-battle with a different voice and new powers.

+---

+## Post-Tutorial Scene

+After the battle with the Inflatable Cultist, the game cuts to **Spike and Skitch back at The Loose Screw**, their bar on the bottom ring of Cinderverge.
+A **Prime Forgian monk** enters — visually distinct and more elaborately adorned than any other monk the player has seen.

+This monk delivers the **first major exposition dump**, providing information on:

+* The Prime Rings
+* The Broker’s actions
+* The arrival of the Heralds of Korangar

+This sets up the next phase of the story and opens up exploration of the bottom ring.